-Typically the stress-response system is self-limiting, and when the stressor is gone, cortisol and adrenaline levels subside, and allostasis or stability is restored to the body.
-However, when the stress-reaction process is repeated multiple times over a relatively short period, stress becomes chronic and the system breaks down.
-This is called “allostatic load,” which often results in an increase in physiological issues that compromise the immune system, inducing illness, and even accelerating disease processes such as diabetes, cancer, and heart disease.
+Typically the stress-response system is self-limiting, and when the stressor is gone, cortisol and adrenaline levels subside, and allostasis or stability is restored to your body.
+However, when the stress-reaction process is repeated multiple times over a relatively short period, stress becomes chronic, and the system breaks down.
+This is called “allostatic load,” which often results in an increase in physiological issues that compromise your immune system, inducing illness, and even accelerating disease processes such as diabetes, cancer, and heart disease.

-In recent years the practice of meditation for stress relief has become more widely accepted as a complementary treatment to conventional medicine.
-As research continues to affirm its positive psychological and physiological effects on the body, the attitude of “it can’t hurt” has slowly shifted to “it can help.”
-According to an NIH survey done in 2012, next to yoga and osteopathic manipulation, meditation is third most used mind-body therapy with over 18 million people in the U.S. engaging in some type of practice.
+The practice of meditation for stress relief has become more widely accepted as a complementary treatment to conventional medicine.
+As research affirms its positive psychological and physiological effects on the body, the attitude of “it can’t hurt” has shifted to “it can help.”
+According to an NIH survey done in 2017, next to yoga, meditation is the second most used mind-body therapy in the U.S.

 How Lowering Stress Promotes Heart Health